How Can Sleep be Linked to Weight Loss?

-I know that I repeat this a lot, but it’s essential: not eating enough of the right foods for the right nutrients can lead your body to starvation, sleep deprivation, and disease susceptibility.
+I know I repeat this a lot, but it’s essential: not eating enough of the right foods for the right nutrients can lead your body to starvation, sleep deprivation, and disease susceptibility.

 You have often heard me talk about switching your genetics off with the right lifestyle.
 Taking the right exercise and using techniques to decrease stress to reduce inflammation and for overall good health is essential.

 Following the Eat Burn, Sleep program is scientifically proven to optimize mental and physical health and will promote good sleep.

 Can Supplements Help Sleep?

 Please listen to the supplements talk under Nutrition in the Videos section about my findings with supplements and the companies that produce them.

 I was shocked to find out that there are no regulations in place.
 Always go for reputable brands.
 Even if it is a reputable store that you are buying from online, check the brand is legitimate.

 Studies have shown that many supplements from sources not as well known or bought online contain 83 percent less of the substance than is claimed on the label.

-(You can check out many of the products t use on the Yalda Loves page).
+(You can check out many of the products to use on the Yalda Loves page).

 The worst form of torture is sleep deprivation – ask new mums and dads about that!